1jour1vin

 Guide des Vins Gault & Millau

-Gérald Vallée farms 27 hectares of Cabernet Franc, all of which have been converted to organic farming, with all the care one can imagine: tilling the soil, thinning out the leaves...
-All the grapes are grown in the Saint-Nicolas de Bourgueil appellation.
+Gérald Vallée cultivates 27 hectares of Cabernet Franc, all of which have been converted to organic farming, with the care one would expect: soil cultivation, leaf removal… The entire production is classified under the Saint-Nicolas de Bourgueil appellation.
 In the cellar, no yeast or enzymes are added to the vats.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France